dotnet/msbuild/documentation/NETFramework-NGEN.md

 unit, this is a true dynamic inter-product dependency.
 Additionally, the task API is complex and involves a lot of functionality provided to tasks via callbacks (e.g. logging) so the overhead of cross-domain calls may be significant.
-And that's assuming that suitable native images exist in the first place, something that both VS and SDK installers would need to handle (task assemblies in each installed SDK are NGENed against each installer version of VS).
+And that's assuming that suitable native images exist in the first place, something that both VS and SDK installers would need to handle (task assemblies in each installed SDK are NGENed against each installed version of VS).

 Hosting task assemblies in separate AppDomains looks like a major piece of work with uncertain outcome.
 We haven't tried it yet and most task code is JITted.